yimi97/Scalable-Server/README.md

 * To change the **number of cores**, change the `taskset` in `Dockerfile`

 ## Throughput  Log
 * `throughput.log` can be found in the `log` directory.
+The log file prints the throughput every 30 seconds and is overwritten every time run the docker.
 Please notice that you may need to wait a few seconds for the log to generate.